 The utility will get its insurance through an agreement with a protected cell of Aon’s Vermont-based White Rock cell captive vehicle, we understand.

-Global reinsurance firm Hannover Re will reinsure the risks for White Rock and is set to interface with the capital markets, fronting the wildfire risks for the LA municipal water utility via a retrocessional reinsurance agreement with newly formed special purpose insurer (SPI) named Power Protective Re Ltd. we understand.
+Global reinsurance firm Hannover Re will reinsure the risks for White Rock and is set to interface with the capital markets, fronting the wildfire risks for the LA municipal water and electricity utility via a retrocessional reinsurance agreement with newly formed special purpose insurer (SPI) named Power Protective Re Ltd. we understand.

 Power Protective Re Ltd. will issue a single tranche of Series 2020-1 notes, targeting $50 million of protection, which will be sold to cat bond investors and the proceeds used to collateralize the retro agreement with Hannover Re.

-Hence, the coverage capitalised by the cat bond issuance is cascaded back to the municipal water utility with the assistance of Hannover Re and the White Rock vehicle, enabling the Los Angeles Department of Water and Power (LADWP) to benefit from the capital markets appetite for catastrophe insurance risk.
+Hence, the coverage capitalised by the cat bond issuance is cascaded back to the municipal water and electricity utility with the assistance of Hannover Re and the White Rock vehicle, enabling the Los Angeles Department of Water and Power (LADWP) to benefit from the capital markets appetite for catastrophe insurance risk.

 The notes will cover wildfire risk in a covered area within a region of California where the utility operates.